AlexEngelhardt-old/courses/README.md

 # courses

-Notes of MOOCs etc. that I've taken
+Notes of MOOCs etc. that I've taken.